Linuxander/ntfy_aws_deployment_iac/README.md

 1. Complete the prerequisites
 1. Run `terraform init`
 1. Run `terraform apply`
-1. Configure NTFY app on your phone with NTFY server IP
+1. Use the IP provided in the output to configure your NTFY phone app with the server
 1. Append the NTFY command after any command using `&&` and you will be notified on your phone when it completes successfully
-    1. You can also append `||` followed by the NTFY failure message command to be notified if the command failed right on your phone
+    1. You can also append `||` followed by the NTFY failure message command to be notified if the command fails right on your phone

 # Steps